Coronavirus: Weddings During Social Distancing? Join The Waiting Game…

 Can I arrive by wedding car?

 As social distancing isn’t possible in the close confines of a car, your wedding car company may be unable to take you to your wedding.
-If it is important that you arrive in style, you might need to rethink your transport options; a vintage bus, horse-drawn carriage, or stretch limousine may all allow for the distancing required between you and the driver.
+However, some have been ensuring that they are COVID-secure by adjusting the features of the vehicle.
+If you are unable to arrive by wedding car, but it is important that you arrive in style, you might need to rethink your transport options.
+For example, a vintage bus, horse-drawn carriage, or stretch limousine may allow for the distancing required between you and the driver.

 Should we be making adjustments to the day?